Seattle Children's Medical Staff

 Clinical Practice Committee

 The Clinical Practice Committee recommends standards of practice for clinical care and addresses clinical practice issues that affect or have an impact on CUMG and the hospital.
-This committee, led by Dr. Ruth McDonald, acts as advisors to the board on these standards of practice and other clinical practice issues and also acts as a liaison to Seattle Children’s administration and communicates with CUMG membership.
+This committee acts as advisors to the board on these standards of practice and other clinical practice issues and also acts as a liaison to Seattle Children’s administration and communicates with CUMG membership.

 Payor Contracting and Relations Committee